babel/website/docs/types.md

 #### Pureish

-A cover of AST nodes which does not have side-effect.
+A cover of AST nodes which do not have side-effects.
 In other words, there is no observable behaviour changes if they are evaluated more than once.
 ```javascript
 t.isPureish(node);
 ```